 Looking for help in designing your kroj?
-These web sites might be able to help you:
+Suggest you contact Toni Brendel and/or these web sites which might be able to help you:

 William (Bill) Moravek